 The EaR is built on repricing profile of the BPI Group and considers principal payments only.
-The BPI Group projects interest inflows from its financial assets and interest outflows from its financial liabilities in the next 12 months as earnings are affected when interest rate moved against the BPI Group's position.
-As of December 31, 2020, the net interest income impact of movement in interest rates amounts to P5,174 million (2019 - P2,424 million) for the whole BPI Group and P4,614 million (2019 - P1,986 million) for the Parent Bank.
+The BPI Group projects interest inflows from its financial assets and interest outflows from its financial liabilities in the next 12 months as earnings are affected when interest rates move against the BPI Group's position.
+As of December 31, 2021, the net interest income impact of movement in interest rates resulted to a decrease of P210 million (2020 - P5,174 million increase) for the whole BPI Group and decrease of P204 million (2020 - P4,614 million increase) for the Parent Bank.